 Bibliography Sexualities and Textualities, redux

-This is for an updated and expanded version of the SHA paper, which I will deliver at Stanford University in May (2025).
+This is for an updated and expanded version of the SHA paper, versions of which have been presented at Stanford University and the University of Michigan (2025).

 For further reading: